fdsCG/techio-java-template/markdowns/welcome.md

 # Template Resources

 `markdowns/welcome.md`
 The content you are reading right here is in this file.
-Tech.io relies on the [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to render text, medias and to inject programming exercices.
+Tech.io is based on the [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to render text, medias and to inject programming exercices.

 `java-project`